 We weren’t sure where to put this in our step-by-step guide, because it can really come in at any part of the process.
 Some POS systems provide hardware, while other times you won’t choose hardware till you’ve signed on with your processor.
 In many cases, you may not even need new hardware, even if you’re switching processors.

-If you are in need of new hardware, make sure to consider all the ways you want to accept payments.
 If you see mobile payments regularly, NFC capability is a must.
 On-the-go businesses will want something portable with wireless connectivity.
 Image-conscious companies, consider what color or look you’d like the hardware to have.
-Your processor or POS provider should be able to direct you to options that fit whatever criteria you like.

 Of course, once you choose your hardware you have to consider what it is going to take to set it up.
 Some systems are just plug-and-play, meaning you’ll essentially be able to start taking purchases the day you get it.
 But others require more technical knowledge.
 For these, you’ll have to either learn how to set them up yourself (YouTube is a great resource for this!) or invite a representative to come set it up for you.

-Canceling your current account
+Canceling your current merchant service provider

 Unfortunately, there’s one major snag that gets in the way of most provider switches: an existing contract.
 Merchant services contracts are there to keep you with your current processor, so odds are it isn’t going to be a simple goodbye.
 In most cases, you’ll be required to pay an early termination fee -- usually somewhere between $100 and $500 -- and return any “rented” hardware that the processor provided.